Top 10 Web App Security Risks & Tips to Prevent

 Implement a Secure Configuration Process

 Organizations should implement a secure configuration process for their web applications and network devices.
-This includes setting up strong passwords, disabling any unnecessary services, encrypting confidential data, configuring firewalls to limit access to authorized users only, and regularly patching the system with the latest security updates.
+This includes setting up strong passwords, disabling unnecessary services, encrypting confidential data, configuring firewalls to limit access to authorized users only, and regularly patching the system with the latest security updates.

-Additionally, organizations should also use advanced authentication methods such as biometrics to protect their web applications from unauthorized access.
+Organizations should also use advanced authentication methods such as biometrics to protect their web applications from unauthorized access.

 Utilize Cloud-Based Security Solutions